 The eucalyptus plant originated around 50 million years ago after Australia-New Guinea separated from an ancient supercontinent called Gondwana that began to drift apart in the Jurassic era.

-Species of Eucalyptus originated between 35 and 50 million years ago after Australia-New Guinea separated from an ancient super continent called Gondwana that broke up about 180 million years ago.
-However, it was only about fifty thousand years ago when eucalypts dominated and came to account for roughly 70 percent of Australian forest as fire became more frequent because of the presence of the humans since the fire-loving Eucalyptus trees need fire for their seeds to sprout.
-This is because their fruits are completely filled with resin and their seedlings thrive in ash-rich soils that are freshly burned.
+But it was only about fifty thousand years ago when eucalypts dominated and came to account for roughly 70 per cent of Australian forest due to human activity.
+Fire-loving eucalyptus trees need these sparks for their seeds to sprout; this is because their fruits are filled with resin, and their seedlings thrive in ash-rich soils.

-Eucalypts are not only resilient.
-They also play a very important role in the environment as these evergreens provide shelter and food for a large number of animals and insects.
-Since Indigenous Australians have always been resourceful, they did not fail to notice the uses and benefits of these trees.
-They used the wood to make tools and firewood.
-The bark was used to make boats; the leaves were used to make poison which helped them harvest fish in a waterhole, while they used the leaves and roots in treating many ailments.
+Eucalypts are not only resilient, they also play a vital role in the environment, supplying shelter and food for a number of animals and insects.
+Indigenous Australians quickly discovered that the trees could provide tools and firewood.
+The bark was used to make boats, the leaves for poison, which helped them harvest fish in a waterhole, while they collected the leaves and roots to treat ailments.

 Plant Characteristics of Eucalyptus

-Many of Eucalyptus species are called "gum trees" because of the sticky gum-like substance that come from their trunks.
+Eucalyptus trees are hermaphroditic, and bees pollinate them.
+Many eucalyptus species are called "gum trees" because of the sticky gum-like substance from their trunks.

 Modern Medicinal Value of the Eucalyptus Leaf